What Is Hand Surgery?

 - Hand numbness

 When you or someone you love needs hand surgery, look to Aron Kressel, MD.
 Call 212.772.6968 or use our convenient Request a Consultation form.
-We welcome patients from New York, Rye, Wayne, New Rochelle, Yonkers and neighboring communities.
+We welcome patients from Wayne, Upper East Side, Lenox Hill, Midtown, Midtown East and neighboring communities.